 All that said, while 29ers are clearly adept at maintaining speed, they’re not great at building it.
 Simply put, a heavier object takes more effort to get moving and 29-inch wheels are no exception.
 Thus, while the allure of more speed might be enticing, if your trails include a lot of slowing down and accelerating, it might be worth looking into 27.5-inch wheels instead.

 As with 27.5 bikes, there are a number of great 29ers at almost any price point.
-Those just starting out would be well-served with a bike like the Giant Talon 29 3 ($540), which has a Shimano drivetrain and Tektro hydraulic disc brakes.
-If you’re looking for a more trail-ready, aggressive hardtail with quality components, we think the Santa Cruz Chameleon 29 D ($1,799) is worth a look.
-Moving up the price range, the Cannondale Habit 5 ($2,625) is a versatile and very capable companion.
-And last but not least, if you’re interested in enduro racing, Yeti’s Sb150 GX ($5,199) should be on your short list.
+Those just starting out would be well-served with a bike like the Giant Talon 29 4 ($520), which has a 100-millimeter fork and Tektro disc brakes.
+If you’re looking for a more trail-ready, aggressive hardtail with quality components, we think the Santa Cruz Chameleon 29 D ($1,949) is worth a look.
+Moving up to a full-suspension option, the YT Jeffsy 29 Base ($2,299) is a versatile and very capable companion at a fantastic price.
+And last but not least, if you’re interested in enduro racing, Yeti’s SB150 XO1 ($8,000) should be on your short list.
 While undeniably pricey, this carbon bike definitely won't hold you back.

 27.5 and 29 Plus (Mid-Fat): Improved Traction and Stability

 A “plus” or mid-fat bike has tires that are wider than traditional ones (2 to 2.5 inches) but narrower than fat bike tires (4 to 5 inches).
-Designs that fall into this category utilize both 27.5-inch and 29-inch wheels, although the former is the more popular option at the moment.
+Designs that fall into this category utilize both 27.5-inch and 29-inch wheels, although the former is the far more popular option at the moment.
 Regardless of which wheel size you choose, mid-fat tires are best for those who want improved traction, stability, and trail comfort.
 However, with more rubber comes more weight, and plus bikes will be heavier and less nimble than their counterparts with traditional tires.
-That said, there are a number of well-executed mid-fat bikes on the market, including Salsa’s Timberjack 27.5+ (see our in-depth review) and Cannondale's Cujo.
+That said, there are a number of well-executed mid-fat bikes on the market, including Salsa’s Timberjack 27.5+ (see our in-depth Timberjack review) and the 27.5+ variation of the Santa Cruz Chameleon.

 Does Height Matter?

 However, it all comes down to fit and feel.
 In general, 27.5-inch wheels tend to feel less cumbersome on the trail than 29ers for particularly short riders, while very tall riders will most likely prefer the ride characteristics of a 29er.
 In fact, we’ve known a number of 6-foot-plus riders who spent years on smaller wheel sizes.
-Once they threw a leg over a 29er, they immediately commented on how natural it felt.
+Once they took a spin on a 29er, they immediately commented on how natural it felt.

 Final Thoughts on Choosing the Right Wheel Size